jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

         )

-  the test is green again
+  the test is green again.

 * I remove ``not not``